dzjxzyd/UniDL4BioPep/README.md

 Notice: The model can also be used for multiclass classificaiton(we adopt softmax function at the last output layer).
 Updates: The webserver of the advanced 12 model are available at https://ecp2jxachm.us-east-1.awsapprunner.com; Webserver development repository are available at UniDL4BioPep_webserver https://github.com/dzjxzyd/UniDL4BioPep_webserver.

-**Notice: UniDL4BioPep ONLY freely available for academic research**
+**Notice: UniDL4BioPep ONLY freely available for academic research; for commercial usage, please contact us**

 If the contents are useful to you, Please kindly Star it and Cite it.
 Please cite: UniDL4BioPep: A universal deep learning architecture for binary classification in peptide bioactivity